-Ashokamitran, distinguished contemporary Tamil writer and winner of the Sahitya Akademi Award (1996) Translated by N. Kalyan Raman, senior telecom professional dislocated as him.
+Ashokamitran, distinguished contemporary Tamil writer and winner of the Sahitya Akademi Translated by N. Kalyan Raman, senior telecom professional

+The fictional events narrated in Mole! take place within a period of seven months, nearly all of them in the American Midwest.
+The narrator, a culturally rooted writer from Chennai, is transplanted amidst a motley group of fellow-writers from distant parts of the world, all of them as dangerously dislocated as him.
 Deprived of the language that has brought them fulfilment and distinction, these writers struggle to retain their place of precarious honour in a strange, unfamiliar and sometimes hostile environment.
 And in the background looms the endearing, if exasperating, landscape of twentieth-century America.
-2004 978-81-250-2682-2 295 161pp Paperback Pratidwandi Sunil Gangopadhyay, renowned Bengali writer Translated by Enakshi Chatterjee Pratidwandi, meaning 'adversary', is the English translation of the Bangla original by Sunil Gangopadhyay.
+2004 978-81-250-2682-2 ₹325 161pp Paperback Pratidwandi Sunil Gangopadhyay, renowned Bengali writer Translated by Enakshi Chatterjee Pratidwandi, meaning 'adversary', is the English translation of the Bangla original by Sunil Gangopadhyay.
 The story is about a family living in Calcutta during the 1960s.
 Siddhartha, the central character, was able to complete his graduation, because his sister, Sutapa, was persuaded to take up a job at the cost of her own education.
 Attempts at getting a job prove futile and Siddartha's sense of frustration deepens.
 The apparent immutability of the situation leads to constant bickering and fights in the family.
 The bleakness of the narrative is relieved by a streak of romanticism and an idealistic vision of a world once inhabited by Siddhartha.
-2004 978-81-250-1902-2 235 112pp Paperback Enemy Within, The Bani Basu, prolific Bengali writer Translated by Jayanti Datta
+2004 978-81-250-1902-2 ₹260 II2pp Paperback Enemy Within, The Bani Basu, prolific Bengali writer Translated by Jayanti Datta